davedbase/solid-slider/README.md

 ## Implementation

-Solid Slider is meant to be a lightweight and compact wrapper of KeenSlider.
+Solid Slider is meant to be a lightweight and compact wrapper of Keen-Slider.
 It exposes helpers to make working with the slider convenient.
 Note that the when the slider mounts it assumes all children in the el are slides.
 You can override this functionality by passing in a "selector" value to target the specific slides you'd like to include.

-Thie library exports it's own CSS which is the basic KeenSlider implementation for convenience.
+Thie library exports it's own CSS which is the basic Keen-Slider implementation for convenience.
 If you supply options as an accessor function, the slider will reactively update the configuration so that you don't have to destroy and recreate the slider.
-As of KeenSlider 6 plugins are now fully supported.
+As of Keen-Slider 6 plugins are now fully supported.
 You may supply them as a param in createSlider.
 Note that plugins are not reactively updated and must be supplied on creation.

 ## Changelog

 - 1.0.0 - Initial release
 - 1.0.3 - Changed the exported API to be slightly more flexible.
-- 1.1.1 - Upgraded to KeenSlider 6 and improved general reactivity.
+- 1.1.1 - Upgraded to Keen-Slider 6 and improved general reactivity.
 - 1.2.5 - Added autoplay plugin and general plugin structure

 ## Keen Options API